Prophet1999/FrontEnd-and-Dashboard-Developer/README.md

 Example :

 Commands are as follows :
-'W' or 'w' : Move Up
+'↑' : Move Up
-'S' or 's' : Move Down
+'↓' : Move Down
-'A' or 'a' : Move Left
+'←' : Move Left
-'D' or 'd' : Move Right
+'→' : Move Right

 [0, 0, 0, 0]
 [0, 0, 0, 0]
 [0, 0, 0, 0]
 [0, 0, 2, 0]
-Press the command : a
+Press the command : ←
 GAME NOT OVER

 [0, 0, 0, 2]
 [0, 0, 0, 0]
 [0, 0, 0, 0]
 [2, 0, 0, 0]
-Press the command : s
+Press the command : ↓
 GAME NOT OVER

 [0, 0, 0, 0]
 [0, 0, 0, 0]
 [0, 0, 2, 0]
 [2, 0, 0, 2]
-Press the command : d
+Press the command : →
 GAME NOT OVER

 [0, 0, 0, 0]
 [0, 0, 0, 0]
 [2, 0, 0, 2]
 [0, 0, 0, 4]
-Press the command : a
+Press the command : ←
 GAME NOT OVER

 [0, 2, 0, 0]
 [0, 0, 0, 0]
 [4, 0, 0, 0]
 [4, 0, 0, 0]
-Press the command : s
+Press the command : ↓
 GAME NOT OVER

 [0, 0, 0, 0]
 [0, 0, 0, 0]
 [0, 0, 0, 0]